Election Snapshot: Trump’s Tax Proposals, Congressional Influence

 How CLA can help with federal tax planning strategies

-With uncertainty of election outcomes and their impact on the future of TCJA provisions, tax planning and personal wealth strategies are particularly complex.
+Although election results are in, the future of TCJA provisions are still uncertain, making tax planning and personal wealth strategies particularly complex.
 Proactive planning and scenario modeling can help you stay ahead of the curve from a personal and a business perspective, regardless of where tax policy lands.

 CLA’s team uses modeling tools to plan for a variety of scenarios.
 For example: